KHONSAY: POEM OF MANY TONGUES

 This line is from a traditional clapping song titled “Cleaned the Crocodile's Teeth,” translated by the poet Terese Svoboda.
-Nuer is is one of eastern and central Africa’s most widely spoken languages, and is spoken by the Nuer people of South Sudan and in western Ethiopia.
+Nuer is one of eastern and central Africa’s most widely-spoken languages, and is spoken by the Nuer people of South Sudan and in western Ethiopia.
 The 2015 edition of the Ethnologue cites the number of speakers at 890,00.
 The Nuer people are the largest ethnic group in South Sudan but tens of thousands of Nuer have immigrated throughout the world as a result of the civil war there.
 Terese Svoboda is an American poet, writer and filmmaker raised in Alaska, who, after translating the songs of the Nuer people on a PEN/Columbia Fellowship, founded a scholarship for Nuer high school students in Nebraska.

 (25) Kanyiṉupula aaa, maa paarrpakaṉu

 Kankarra ngaatja yilkarikutu, ngurukutunga ngaatja

 High into the sky